 The business proprietor stated in his letter “This has possibly been one of the worst experiences I have had in 26 years of being in business.
 I would urge everyone to make sure they have good security in place to try and prevent the same happening to them.”

 “SMEs have not historically been the target of cybercrime but in 2015 something drastically changed,” says Toni Allen, UK head of Client Propositions at the British Standards Institution.

-Remember, it may seem easier to cut corners and save a few pounds in the short term, but the cost of a cyber-attack extends much further than a cash ransom – the biggest damage is to your reputation.
+It may seem easier to cut corners and save a few pounds in the short term.
+However, as we have highlighted, the cost of a cyber-attack extends much further than a hefty cash ransom.
+The biggest damage is to your reputation.